Murali Gopy: As journalist

-Author
+As author

 Murali is a screenwriter and short story writer.
 He published his first short story "Ayur Rekha" in Kalakaumudi in 1991 at the age of 19.
 He has often stated that he started writing stories to bring a smile to his father, thespian Bharat Gopy, who was debilitated by a massive stroke in 1986.
 Murali Gopiyude Kadhakal, a compilation of his stories, has been published by Mathrubhumi Books, the third edition of which is now running.
+His Novella Psychotic Daivam, Psychedelic Swargam, Psychiatric Manushyan was published by DC Books.
 He has also sketched illustrations for The Hindu, Kalakaumudi and DC Books.

-Screenwriter
+As screenwriter

 Murali Gopy made his debut as a screenwriter, actor and singer in the Lal Jose movie Rasikan (2004).
 The 2012 film Ee Adutha Kaalathu, scripted by Murali, is considered a pathbreaker in Malayalam cinema, for its innovative method of weaving story threads together.
 It was opined to be "the cinema of 21st century" by stalwart writer N. S. Madhavan.
 His next screenplay was for Left Right Left, also directed by Arun Kumar Aravind.
 It is a social thriller set in three periods – the 60s/70s, the 80s/90s and the present.
 The movie, which opened to excellent reviews on its release, has since then been looked upon as a cult classic.
 The 2017 movie Tiyaan, written by him was noted for its bold theme that focused on the current socio-political scenario in India.
 Kammara Sambhavam, scripted by him, combines black humour with satire and spoof.
-He scripted Lucifer, starring Mohanlal, and directed by Prithviraj Sukumaran.
+He scripted Lucifer, starring Mohanlal, and directed by Prithviraj Sukumaran which received extra positive reports and went on to become one of the quintessential blockbusters of Malayalam Cinema, balancing content and entertainment.
+His script Theerppu is note-worthy as an allegorical depiction of majoritarianism.
+The year 2025 marks the release of Ananthan Kaadu, a Tamil-Malayalam bilingual film penned by him, following the huge commercial success of L2: Empuraan which was the second installment of Lucifer, even after receiving mixed to negative reviews.